A Hamiltonian approach to implicit systems, generalized solutions and applications in optimization: Implicit parametrizations

-We notice first that all the systems (2.3) - (2.5) make sense.
-Each one is solved locally in $V$ and any point from the obtained trajectories may serve as an initial condition for the "next" system to be locally solved in $V$ as well.
-The existence of local solutions is ensured by Peano theorem.
+\begin{proof} Each systems (\ref{eq23}) - (\ref{eq25}) is solved locally in $V$ and any point from the obtained trajectories may serve as an initial condition for the "next" system to be locally solved in $V$ as well.
+The existence of local solutions is ensured by Peano theorem, which also gives an estimate of the existence intervals.